 The Pensky File

-Florida State Vice President and Director of Athletics Michael Alford named Tennessee head coach Brian Pensky as FSU women’s soccer head coach on April 26, 2022.
-Pensky, who led the Volunteers to the 2021 SEC Championship, and has won National, ACC and SEC Coach of the Year honors, will take over the Seminoles after coaching Tennessee for the last 10 years.
+Florida State Vice President and Director of Athletics Michael Alford named Brian Pensky as FSU women’s soccer head coach on April 26, 2022.
+Pensky is the only coach to win an ACC and SEC Championship, win an ACC Championship in his first season at a school and is the only coach to win ACC Coach of the Year, SEC Coach of the Year and National Coach of the Year.

 “But it is more than just the soccer program that attracted me.
-The status of the university as a top tier public institution academically is just as impressive as the athletic history.
+The status of the university as a top-tier public institution academically is just as impressive as its athletic history.
 And, I have coached in the ACC and I know the strength of the league is second to none in the country.

 “I take over the program with endless humility and understanding of the task at hand.”

 Tennessee’s 2021 SEC Championship highlighted a season in which the Vols finished with a 20-3-0 record and advanced to the NCAA Round of 16.
 Pensky was named the SEC Coach of the Year following the season and the entire UT coaching staff was recognized as the Southeast Region Coaching Staff of the Year.

 “After getting a great deal of input from our soccer student-athletes, we set out to attract the very best coach in the country to lead what has become the premier program in the country.
 I am very pleased to announce that in Brian Pensky we have found the person whose talent and drive match our consistently high expectations for FSU soccer.